luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

 Contains the Razor Pages and <strong> the logic that handles user interaction.</strong>

-Restful architecture and api endpoints might be introduced in future updates. </strong>
+Blazor componentes might be introduced in future updates.

 ## Development Approach
 The solution follows a TDD-oriented workflow, incorporating unit and integration tests to validate key components and ensure code quality from the early stages of development.
 In addition, end-to-end tests are implemented using Selenium to verify critical user flows in a real browser environment.